 Each Utah college offers “resident freshmen only” Academic at Entrance Scholarships that are based on your ACT in combination with your grade point average.
 The higher your ACT and GPA, the larger your academic scholarship.
 Each college is different so look at your college scholarship index to help you determine a goal.

 Colleges use your ACT individual math and English scores to determine where you need to take a developmental course, for example: at Utah State University, new students with an ACT Math score of 18 or less are required to take a Math Placement Exam prior to registering for a math class.

 Take the ACT AGAIN to improve your ACT Score!

-Note: The October test of your senior year is the last test most Utah Colleges take into consideration for academic scholarships.
+Note: If you're a senior the October test is last test most Utah Colleges take into consideration for academic scholarships.